Usable-Security-and-Privacy-Lab/lets-auth-ca/README.md

 root certificate: "dev-cert.pem"
 ```

-## Deploying the CA
+## Deploy the CA

 1. Clone the repository into your home directory on the production server.
 1. Run `go build` to build the code.
 You may need to
    [install Go](https://go.dev/doc/install) first.
 1. Set up the database, as above, but with a strong password for the letsauth
    user.
-1. Create a production configuration.
+1. Create a production configuration in a directory called
+   `lets-auth-ca-production`.
 1. Create a file in `/etc/systemd/system/letsauthca.go` with the following
    contents: